BetterMuSeek

 Gretsch G2420T Streamliner Hollowbody

-The thoughtfully laid-out controls offer individual volume settings for each pickup as well as master volume and tone controls, providing an expansive range of tone-shaping possibilities.
-Overall, the G2420 Streamliner Hollowbody is a thoughtfully designed, versatile guitar that offers both tonal richness and ergonomic comfort.
+The thoughtfully laid-out controls offer individual volume settings for each pickup and master volume and tone controls, providing an expansive range of tone-shaping possibilities.
+The G2420 Streamliner Hollowbody is a thoughtfully designed, versatile guitar that offers tonal richness and ergonomic comfort.

 Specification